awesome-pro/neon-website/content/docs/guides/nestjs.md

 ### 2. Create a Service for Database Interaction

-Next, implement a service to facilitate interaction with your Postgres database.
+Next, implement a service to facilitate interaction with your LangChaindatabase.
 This service will use the database connection defined in the DatabaseModule.

 <CodeTabs reverse={true} labels={["node-postgres", "postgres.js", "Neon serverless driver"]}>